cloudogu/dogu-development-docs/docs/v3/concepts/multinode-environment.md

 ## Helm release and Dogu lifecycle

-The Dogu custom resource is the desired state from the platform's perspective.
-The Helm release is the mechanism used to realize that state.
-CES administrators change the Dogu resource; they must not modify the generated Helm release directly.
+The Dogu custom resource represents the platform's desired state.
+In a Blueprint-managed CES, change the Blueprint; the Blueprint Operator owns the derived Dogu resource.
+Modify a Dogu resource directly only when the deployment procedure explicitly identifies it as the source of truth.
+Do not modify the generated Helm release directly.

 ![Dogu V3 reconciliation and lifecycle](../images/multinode-lifecycle.svg)